- 1567 Views

-In many situations when working with a computer, for example, when writing a thesis, doing projects, developing software, or even writing emails or messages, the most popular and used basic computer feature is Copy & Paste.
-We thank Larry Tesler and Tim Mott for these discoveries.
+When working with a computer, in many cases, such as when writing a thesis, working on a project, developing software, or even writing an email or message, the most popular and frequently used basic computer feature is Copy & Paste.
+Thank you to Larry Tesler and Tim Mott for this discovery.

-Two of the most well-known shortcuts are also shortcuts for copy & paste.
-Command + C and Command + V in macOS, and Ctrl + C and Ctrl + V in Windows allow us to trigger copy and paste commands from the shortcut.
+Two of the most well-known and commonly used shortcuts are those used for copy & paste.
+In the MacOS operating system, the shortcuts Command + C and Command + V trigger the copy and paste commands, while in Windows, the shortcuts Ctrl + C and Ctrl + V do the same.

 Status in FileMaker

-FileMaker Pro has copy & paste support in many sections.
-In the application you created, you can copy an area in the "manage database" section, an object, a script or a script step in the layout where you make screen designs, and paste it into another part of the same project or a different project.
+Copy & paste support is available in many sections of FileMaker Pro.
+In the application you have created, you can copy an field in the "manage database" section, an object in a layout where you design screens, a script, or a script step and paste it into another section of the same project or a different project.

 - Design Objects (Field, button, portal, text, tab/slider...)